himanshu004/AZMLND_Capstone/README.md

 3. Logging can be made more descriptive.
 <br>

+Running the hyperdrive experiment.
+The logs can be seen and are saved to hyperdrive.txt file.
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(40).png)
 <br><br>

+Overview of the different runs of the experiment, and the best accuracy score achieved is 0.8035,along with the run ID.
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(41).png)
 <br><br>

+The accuracy fluctuation chart of the experiment.
+We can toggle the charts for better explainability.
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(42).png)
 <br><br>

+Printing the best run model and it's metrics, using the get_metrics() method.
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(43).png)
 <br><br>

+Assigning the name to the best model and saving it as a pickle file.
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(44).png)
 <br><br>